kpsdev1/Fitness-365/README.md

 ### Navigation Bar
-- The navigarion bar sits at the very top of each page, with the logo displayed at the left hand side, and the links to each page displayed at the left.
+- The navigarion bar sits at the very top of each page, with the logo displayed at the left hand side, and the links to each page displayed at the right.
 - When on a mobile or tablet the the links change to a burger menu that when click shows all page links.
-- The colors used were a black background and white text to make the Nav bar stand out and be clearly visible.
+- The colors used were, a black background and white text to make the Nav bar stand out and be clearly visible.
-- The page you are currently on displays a white line underneath.
+- The page you are currently on displays a white line underneath and also when you hover the mouse over another page a white line will also appear underneath.

 ![Nav bar for desktop](readme-docs/images/nav.png)